hiiamboris/red-wiki/Draw-dialect.md

 # Abstract

-Draw is a dialect (DSL) of Red language, which purpose is to provide a simple declarative way to specify 2D drawing operations.
+Draw is a dialect (DSL) of Red language that provides a simple declarative way to specify 2D drawing operations.
 Such operations are expressed as lists of ordered commands (using blocks of values), which can be freely constructed and changed at run-time.

-Draw blocks can be rendered directly on an image using the `draw` function, or inside a View face using the `draw` facet (see [View documentation](https://github.com/red/red/wiki/Red-View-Graphic-System)).
+Draw blocks can be rendered directly on top of an image using the `draw` function, or inside a View face using the `draw` facet (see [View documentation](https://github.com/red/red/wiki/Red-View-Graphic-System)).

 # Commands

 Commands can be drawing instructions or settings for the drawing instructions.
-When a mode is set, it will affect all subsequent operations in the current Draw session.
+When a mode is set, it will affect all subsequent operations in the current Draw session (or until changed).

 Most drawing commands require coordinates to be specified.
-The used 2D coordinate system is:
+The 2D coordinate system used is:
 * x axis: increasing from left to right of the display.
 * y axis: increasing from up to bottom of the display.

+Some drawing commands require lengths to be specified.
+The length required is number of pixels.

 ![](images/coord-system.png)